Rhythm Pattern Clip Cards are fun rhythm activities for elementary music. Learn how to use them as assessments and get your FREE classroom set.

 - Suggested ways to use Clip It Cards

 Note: Each seasonal set includes the same rhythm patterns presented in a different order.
-See more about this GROWING BUNDLE.
+See more about this BUNDLE.

 Your search for fun rhythm activities for your elementary music classroom has been productive!